SaifAqqad/AHK_MicMute/README.md

    - Check the "Passthrough key" box if you don't want the key's native function to be blocked (hidden from the system).
    - Check the "Advanced hotkey" box if you want to enter an AHK hotkey string instead (see [AHK docs](https://www.autohotkey.com/docs/KeyList.htm) for more info).

-4. Choose whether you want the script to give sound feedback when muting/unmuting the microphone or on-screen feedback in the form of an OSD or both.
+4. Choose whether you want sound feedback when muting/unmuting the microphone or on-screen feedback or both.

    <details><summary>On screen feedback</summary>